 Agencies with structured after hours handling report 23% lower carer turnover.
 Replacement cost per carer is $4,200.
 Save 3 resignations a year and you've banked $12,600 without selling anything new.

 Regulatory risk.
-Aged Care Commissioner complaints tripled in 2024 when they added "failure to respond to family contact" as a standalone category.
+Health and Disability Commissioner complaints in NZ aged care have trended upward since 2024, and responsiveness to family contact is now squarely in scope.
 One upheld complaint against your agency averages $8,400 in remediation and audit costs, not counting reputational damage to your contract with Te Whatu Ora.

 Add it up.
 The $18k headline number on your spreadsheet is actually $659,000 when you calculate it properly.